Hello Fellow CodeNewbies 👋,

-How we learned and achieved so much within 8 weeks.
+How we learned and achieved so much within eight weeks.

 And I can't be more proud to say that I'm one of Collabies alumni! 💖

-To my TCL-35 teammates and mentors, thank you for the wonderful times that we spent!
+To my TCL-35 teammates (Fatima, Dana & Edema) and mentors (David, Chiamaka, Golfo & Alex), thank you for the beautiful times!
 We did it, Guys! 🎉

 To Andrew and Stacie, thank you so much for your positive vibes and support! 💙